rajangdavis/osvc_ruby/README.md

 - [ ] Make OpenSSL::SSL::VERIFY_PEER the default with OpenSSL::SSL::VERIFY_NONE option set in the config class

 - [ ] Make version default to 1.3 but an option to be set in the config class

+- [ ] Allow for the prefer:exclude-null-properties header => update config and connect class, update tests

 - [ ] Allow for Session Authorization => update config class and connect classes, update tests